No events for the next 30 days.

 The Clinical Scientist Training Program (CSTP) offers clinical research training and scholarships to University of Pittsburgh medical students who are committed to careers in clinical investigation.

-- Students apply during the third year of medical school, just prior to their research year off.
-This will allow the program to serve students who develop an interest in research during medical school.
-To ensure continuity, the program expects students to continue working with the University of Pittsburgh scholarly project mentor with whom they have an established relationship.
+Students apply during winter of their third year of medical school to take a research year between third and fourth year of medical school.
+To ensure continuity, the program expects students to continue working with the University of Pittsburgh Scholarly Project (SP) mentor with whom they have an established relationship.